mikeyriver2/gpuCrawler-laravel/README.md

         return ($nodeValues);
 ```
-Laravel response time for 1 page ~ 350ms (2x the time of django)
+Laravel response time for 1 page ~ 350ms (2x the time of django).
+Most likely due to laravel performing more parsing in responses and inputs, which at makes data handling easier (for me at least)